Sailing and Walking Adventure for Women – The Inner Hebrides

 Where you Stay

-Your home during your sailing and walking holiday is the historic Brixham Trawler Gaff ‘Provident’ which offers accommodation for 8 guests in twin berth cabins and a comfortable saloon for relaxing and enjoying delicious dinners in the evening.
-Provident also has a lovely deck house where you can experience the adventure above but stay warm and dry
+Your home during your sailing and walking holiday is the historic Brixham Trawler Gaff ‘Provident’ which offers accommodation for 8 guests in twin bunk cabins and a comfortable saloon for relaxing and enjoying delicious dinners in the evening.
+Provident also has a lovely deck house where you can experience the adventure above but stay warm and dry.

 You’ll be looked after by a welcoming crew of experienced sailors, our on board cook and your knowledgeable walking guide.